The Blue Walk’s Virtual tour of Greece on Amorgos Island with FindinGreece and Travel+Leisure

 A Virtual Walking Tour in Greece with Travel+Leisure

-Recently Travel+Leisure asked The Blue Walk to create a virtual walking tour in Greece.
+Travel+Leisure asked The Blue Walk to create a virtual walking tour in Greece.
 They liked our small-group, big experience approach and wanted to work with us to create a video.
 Obviously, we were only too happy to oblige.
 We love to share our Greece walking vacations!
-Currently, we are all are nurturing a stay-at-home wanderlust during pandemic travel restrictions, and a virtual walking tour in Greece is just the thing to beat the wintertime blues.
+It’s always great to get inspiration to feed our wanderlust.
+A virtual walking tour in Greece is just the thing to beat the wintertime blues.

 For this project we collaborated with our friend and guide Semeli Drymoniti of FindinGreece.
-Because she lives on Amorgos year-round she knows the people and places of the isle well.
-Significantly, she was there to guide the tour and make the video!
-Naturally, we wanted to highlight the area around the harbor town of Aegiali, where we stay during our tours.
-Semeli is a wealth of information and always fun to spend time with, and we knew she would provide a great virtual walking tour in Greece to share with all of you.
+Because she lives on Amorgos year-round she also knows the people and places of the isle well.
+Significantly, she was on site to guide the tour and make the video when we were not.

 Capturing the wildflowers above Aegiali Bay